aqilrvsb/go-whatsapp-web-multidevice/README.md

 1. Ensure `WHATSAPP_CHAT_STORAGE=true` is set
 2. Check if device is online
 3. Send a test message to trigger sync
-4. Refresh the WhatsApp Web view
+4. Click the "Sync" button in WhatsApp Web view
+5. Check Railway logs for any errors

+**Note**: Messages are now properly saved for both sent and received messages in personal chats.

 ### Campaign Creation Error?
 The database schema is automatically updated on startup.
 If you still get errors: